VK/RcCat/car_firmware/src/ControllerStates/README.md

 The `DriveStateType::elevated` is entered when the ground distance is high and the speed of the car almost  zero.
 In this state the car steers straight ahead and stops the main motor to prepare for the possible upcoming `DriveStateType::falling`.

 ## Falling
-Once the car is in the `DriveStateType::falling` the main moter is used in a pid control loop to bring the car the level befor reaching the ground.
+Once the car is in the `DriveStateType::falling` the main is used to bring the car the level befor reaching the ground.
+This is done via a small neural network.
 The next state is `DriveStateType::normal` once the car reaches the ground.

 ## Jumping